-Gift of Life Insurance - You may no longer need the life insurance you purchased years ago for your children or other family members.
+You may no longer need the life insurance you purchased years ago for your children or other family members.
 If this is your situation, please consider donating the policy to the Wheelchair Foundation.
-You may claim a charitable deduction for approximately the policy's cash surrender value and the proceeds are completely removed from your estate.
+You may claim a charitable deduction for approximately the policy’s cash surrender value and the proceeds are completely removed from your estate.
 The Wheelchair Foundation will insure that these funds are used to purchase wheelchairs for use by the disabled in a developing country.

-Gift of Retirement Plans - Your IRA assets will be transferred to a Charitable Remainder Trust.
+Your IRA assets will be transferred to a Charitable Remainder Trust.
 The trust will provide Life Income to the beneficiary and then an eventual gift to the Wheelchair Foundation.

 Today many individuals have large, qualified retirement plans such as an IRA, 401K or Keogh plan.
 These assets have been growing tax free for years.
 Once the owner begins to receive from the plan, there is a taxable event and eventually the plan will be included in the owner’s taxable estate.
 To avoid these tax consequences, a retirement plan may be donated to the Wheelchair Foundation.